Koredotcom/docs/docs/xo/app-settings/configurations/language-management/multilingual-vas-components-feature-support.md

    </td>
    <td>Object
    </td>
    <td>Patterns for the User Intent and Entity nodes in the dialog task.
-Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Patterns_and_Rules">Managing Patterns</a> to learn more.
+Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Patterns_and_Rules" target="_blank">Managing Patterns</a> to learn more.
    </td>
   </tr>
 </table>

 ## Message Templates

 JSON object with arrays of Message Template IDs and Message Template Text values.
-They correspond to the **User Responses** field in the Message node and the** Bot Prompts** and **Error Prompts** fields in the [Entity node](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-entity-node/) of the dialog tasks.
+They correspond to the **User Responses** field in the Message node and the** Bot Prompts** and **Error Prompts** fields in the [Entity node](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/working-with-the-entity-node/){:target="_blank"} of the dialog tasks.

 <table border="1">